-Infectious diseases remain central determinants in the health and development of all populations.
-Emerging infections such as pandemic H1N1 influenza A-2009 present ongoing challenges to our health systems.
-Defining the causes, patterns, and options for the prevention, control or treatment of infectious diseases is key to a comprehensive public health policy for all countries.
+Infectious diseases make up a substantial burden of disease globally and their control remains critical to protect the health and development of all populations.
+In addition to established problems such as HIV/AIDS, tuberculosis, malaria respiratory infections and diarrheal illnesses, emerging infections like pandemic H1N1 influenza A (2009), MERS-CoV and multi drug resistant organisms, present ongoing threats to all health systems.
+Defining the causes, patterns, and options for the control and prevention, or treatment of infectious diseases is key to a comprehensive public health policy for all countries.

 During the past sixty years, significant advances have been made in reducing the threat of a number of infectious diseases.
-Smallpox has been eradicated through the close collaboration of all countries.
-With the continuation of current worldwide efforts, poliomyelitis and dracunculiasis (guinea worm disease) are likely to be eradicated in the next 5-10 years.
+For example, smallpox has been eradicated and, with continued efforts, poliomyelitis and dracunculiasis (guinea worm disease) are likely to be eradicated in the next 5 years.
+However, at the same time, emerging and reemerging infections, present new and exciting challenges.

-At the same time, we recognize significant problems with emerging and reemerging infections.
-The increasing occurrence of tuberculosis, malaria, HIV/AIDS, antibiotic resistant hospital-acquired infections, pneumococcal disease, cholera, and hantavirus disease are but a few of the current global health problems.
-We have defined the problems and, in many instances, know what needs to be done for control and prevention.
-However, there are still areas that need research efforts to better define the problems and select the best methods of control and prevention.

-The infectious disease concentration is designed to prepare students to assume appropriate, responsible positions to address these significant global infectious disease problems.
-Students will be strengthened in their abilities to provide leadership, research, and service throughout the world.
+We have defined many of the problems and, in many instances, know what needs to be done for control and prevention.
+However, there are still areas that need research to better define the problems, identify the best methods of control and prevention or the best strategies to implement what we already know.
+The infectious disease concentration is designed to prepare students to assume appropriate, responsible, challenging positions to address these significant global infectious disease problems.
+Students will acquire the necessary skills to provide leadership, research, and service and to work as members of teams committed to the prevention and control of infectious diseases throughout the world